jadecobra/python_tdd_exercises/source/calculator/calculator_11.rst

   the test is still green.

 * I want to test the other operations.
-I add :ref:`a dictionary<what is a dictionary?>` for the operations
+I add a :ref:`dictionary<what is a dictionary?>` for the operations

   .. code-block:: python
     :lineno-start: 17